Introduction to Community Care

 11.2 Use of payments

-In exceptional circumstances, where the trust considers that it is in the best interests of the person being cared for, direct payments can be used to pay for services from a spouse or partner or a close relative living in the same household.
+Direct payments cannot ordinarily be used to employ certain relatives to provide care where they are living in the same household as the direct payments’ recipient.
+However, where the trust considers that it is in the best interests of the person being cared for, direct payments can be used to pay for services from a spouse or partner or a close relative living in the same household.

 These restrictions are not intended to prohibit a person from employing a live-in personal assistant (provided such a person is not someone who would be automatically excluded by the regulations).